Reed-Carter/Programming-Language-Selector/README.md

 ## Description

-This is a translator that will translate any text into Pig Latin.
-A complete repository can be found here: https://github.com/Reed-Carter/Pig-Latin.git.
+This is a translator website that will recommend a programming language to use.
+A complete repository can be found here: https://github.com/Reed-Carter/Programming-Language-Selector

 ## Setup/Installation Requirements